rianaandrianome/career-portfolio-gasby-react/README.md

 ### Installation

 ## Prerequisites
-Before installation, be sure to have: gatsby CLI, node and npm installed on your local machine.
+Before installation, be sure to have the following installed on your machine:
+* gatsby CLI
+* node
+* npm

 ## Including your data
 Choose a method to include your data in the app: